apssouza22/service-mesh-istio/README.md

 * Visit $INGRESS_HOST:31001 on the browser to access Jaeger
 * Visit $INGRESS_HOST:31002 on the browser to access Grafana

+## Circuit break test
+Running the command below you will see 3 request failed then the circuit will  open to the sick pod and no errors will appear anymore

+`while true; do curl $GATEWAY/api/vehicles/driver/City%20Truck; echo; done;`

 ### Cleanup

 * Delete the cluster